There is a fine line between “hobby”

 and “mental illness”

 Dan Corkill's Pinball PagesWelcome to my pinball pages.
 I enjoy playing, collecting, restoring, and maintaining pinball machines.
-Time demands, space, and funds limit these activities, but I'm always on the lookout for places to play pinball around the Amherst, Massachusetts area, for other older area enthusiasts (lower-60s), and for machines that might need restoring or a new home.
+Time demands, space, and funds limit these activities, but I'm always on the lookout for places to play pinball around the Amherst, Massachusetts area, for other older area enthusiasts (mid-60s), and for machines that might need restoring or a new home.
 Drop me an e-mail at firstname.lastname@example.org if you know of any of these!

 Why I like Pinball

 If you've been infected with the pinball disease, you already know; but I get enough of those “oh, grow up!” and “huh?” looks to realize that not everyone really understands.

 Current CollectionThe following machines are in my collection (click here for details):

 I never met a pin that I didn't like—not many, at least—and there are many, many pins that I would love to have!
 As most enthusiasts have discovered, you can't own just one...
 Space limitations bring me back to reality!

 Here are some of my very special wants:

 If you are going to be in Las Vegas, be sure to spend some time at Tim Arnold's Pinball Hall of Fame Museum.
 The set of games available to play keeps changing.
 Bring your quarters (and avoid the one-armed casino bandits)!